Stanton Marlan: Education and career

 Marlan holds a number of academic and professional positions, among them Teaching and Training Analyst for the Inter-Regional Society of Jungian Analysts and Adjunct Clinical Professor of Psychology and Clinical Supervisor at the Psychology Clinic at Duquesne University.
-He was formerly a Member of the board of directors and Past President of the American Board and Academy of Psychoanalysis (ABAP), a Representative for Psychoanalysis and Member on the board of trustees for Psychoanalysis for the American Board of Professional Psychology (ABPP), a Fellow of the American Board of Psychoanalysis (ABP), and co-chair of the Psychoanalysis Synarchy Group for Council of Specialties in Professional Psychology.
-He is currently a Member of the Board of Trustees of the Accreditation Council for Psychoanalytic Education (ACPE Inc.).
-Marlan is also active on a number of editorial boards for Jungian and psychoanalytic journals.
+He was formerly a Member of the board of directors and Past President of the American Board and Academy of Psychoanalysis (ABAP), a Representative for Psychoanalysis and Member on the board of trustees for Psychoanalysis for the American Board of Professional Psychology (ABPP), a Fellow of the American Board of Psychoanalysis (ABP), co-chair of the Psychoanalysis Synarchy Group for Council of Specialties in Professional Psychology, and a Member of the board of trustees of the Accreditation Council for Psychoanalytic Education (ACPE Inc.).
+Marlan is also active on a number of editorial boards for Jungian and psychoanalytic journals, including the editorial board of Spring Publications.
 He is a recent recipient of a Distinguished Service Award from American Board of Professional Psychology and the American Board and Academy of Psychoanalysis (2019).
 He was also a cofounder and the first president of the "Psychology-Psychoanalyst Forum," which has since become the “Psychoanalytic Clinicians,” Section 5 of the American Psychological Association’s Division 39.

 Marlan’s interests in the human psyche extend beyond the typical limits of psychology and psychoanalysis, into areas of religion, spirituality, and the study of experimentation with psychedelics.
 Marlan is co-editor of The Encyclopedia of Psychology and Religion.